Diamond knife: Ultramicrotomy

 Humberto Fernández-Morán discovered that a gem-quality diamond, the hardest known material, could be used to fabricate a more durable knife for use in the ultramicrotomy.
 Diamond knives are both delicate and expensive, usually costing several thousand dollars.
 Natural gemstones used to produce diamond knives are usually pale yellow, of regular crystal structure and of the greatest possible purity.
 The grinding process usually reduces the stones to 50% of their original weight.

-The diamond blade is then mounted into a soft metal shaft (Wood's metal) and finally polished to a very sharp edge.
-The knife's edge is extremely sharp and free of imperfections, which helps produce ultrathin sections of very regular thickness to get views of specimens at high magnifications with the transmission electron microscope (TEM).
+The diamond blade is then mounted into a soft metal shaft (Wood's metal) and polished to a very sharp edge.
+The knife's edge is extremely sharp and free of imperfections, which helps produce ultrathin sections of very regular thickness, to get views of specimens at high magnifications with the transmission electron microscope (TEM).
 The shaft containing the final edge is then mounted in a metal trough, or "boat", and cemented, usually with an epoxy plastic.
 Diamond knives are also used for specimen preparation in atomic force microscopy.